Package Torello.Java

 - A new

-where any and all characters that were listed in'matchChars'
+Stringwhere any and all characters that were listed in'matchChars'have been replaced by the return-values of'replaceFunction'. - Code:

 - Exact Method Body: